PaperMC/docs/docs/paper/admin/reference/world-configuration.md

 ##### hide-itemmeta-with-visual-effects

 - **default**: `false`
-- **description**: Controls whether item information that effects how an item is displayed (such as lodestone compass positions) that can give cheat clients an advantage should be sent to other players' clients.
-This may affect small details about how an item looks when held by another player.
+- **description**: Controls whether item information that affects how an item is displayed (such as lodestone compass positions) should be sent to other players' clients.
+This information could be used by cheat clients to give another advantage to the cheating player.
+However, this may affect small details about how an item looks when held by another player.

 ## chunks